tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step5_components_object.md

 ## Describing a schema

 For most of the sections in `components`, you follow the same object descriptions as detailed in the rest of the spec.
-However, when describing the `schema`, you use standard keywords and terms from the [JSON Schema ](https://tools.ietf.org/html/draft-wright-json-schema-00).
-In other words, you aren't merely using the OpenAPI spec.
-Here the OpenAPI spec feeds into the larger JSON definitions and description language for describing JSON models.
+However, when describing the `schema`, you use standard keywords and terms from the [JSON Schema ](http://json-schema.org/), specifically the [JSON Schema Specification Wright Draft 00](https://tools.ietf.org/html/draft-wright-json-schema-00).

+In other words, you aren't merely using terms defined by the OpenAPI spec to describe the models for your JSON.
+As you describe your schema objects, the terminology in the OpenAPI spec feeds into the larger JSON definitions and description language for modeling JSON.
+(Note that the OpenAPI's usage of the JSON Schema is just a subset of the full JSON Schema.)
-See the [schema object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md#schemaObject) for details.

 To describe your JSON objects, you might use the following keywords:

 * `title`
 * `multipleOf`